 The organizers of the GR15 funding round are still doing their calculations to see how much each of the projects has raised, but we will keep you informed once we know more.

 Lifespan.io President Keith Comito was part of a small team helping to curate the funding round alongside the Gitcoin team and members of VitaDAO.
-Keith also played a key role in leading the Gitcoin twitter spaces for this funding round, which you can listen to here and here.
-You may also want to follow Keith on Twitter if you are interested in the future of blockchain and aging research.
+Keith also played a key role in leading the Gitcoin twitter spaces for this funding round, you can listen to the recordings below:

 Leading the movement for longer and healthier lives